 Pictured Recipe: Apple "Donuts"

 Apples have a low glycemic index, which means your blood sugar levels don't spike when you eat them.
-So while a rosy Gala or sunny Honeycrisp might taste amazingly sweet, your body is able to process the sugar in a manageable way.
+So while a rosy Red Delicious or sunny Honeycrisp might taste amazingly sweet, your body is able to process the sugar in a manageable way.
 And because apples are both sweet and filling, snacking on an apple can be a smart way to control cravings when you're trying to lose weight.
 Just be sure to eat the whole fruit, peel and all.
 The fiber will help keep you satisfied.

 Related: Healthy Apple Recipes

 Watch: Farmers' Market Tips: Best Apple Varieties for Eating and Baking